Alexandre-Gallet/MolSim-WS25-GroupE/README.md

 ## Clang-Tidy and Clang-Format

-To run static analysis and formatting checks:
+To run static analysis and formatting checks manually use a clean build of the project:

 ```bash
 rm -rf build/